Controlling the Risk of Corrupted Contexts for Language Models via Early-Exiting: Introduction

-In summary, our contributions are as follows: We propose three important contributions to enable safety for ICL: a novel formulation of early-exit models for safety using the safe zero-shot baseline (\S\ref{sec:safe-icl-model}), a novel ICL loss designed to measure overthinking (\S\ref{sec:icl-risk}), and a simple adaptation of the Learn-then-Test (LTT) risk control framework that balances safety with efficiency gains (\S\ref{sec:risk-transform}).
-We show, via extensive experiments, that our approach can effectively prevent overthinking while still allowing the LLM to benefit from helpful demonstrations, providing robust safety guarantees even with mixed-quality inputs (\S\ref{sec:main-results}) and enabling major computational efficiency gains compared to prior approaches (\S\ref{sec:eff-gains-comparison}).
-Experiments across 8 diverse benchmark tasks and 4 distinct models show that our framework is able to guarantee safety on model outputs relative to zero-shot, while simultaneously achieving a greater than 50\% speedup in comparison to previous approaches.
-Overall, to the best of our knowledge, this is the first work to establish a principled framework that controls the risk of harmful in-context demonstrations, while simultaneously leveraging dynamic early exit mechanisms to achieve performance and computational efficiency gains with helpful demonstrations.
+In summary, we propose three important contributions to ensure safety under arbitrary context: a novel formulation of early-exit models for safety (\S\ref{sec:safe-icl-model}), a novel context-aware loss designed to measure overthinking (\S\ref{sec:icl-risk}), and an important adaptation of the Learn-then-Test (LTT) risk control framework balancing safety with efficiency (\S\ref{sec:risk-transform}).
+We show via extensive experiments that our approach prevents overthinking while still allowing the LLM to benefit from helpful context, providing robust safety guarantees even with mixed-quality inputs (\S\ref{sec:main-results}) and enabling major computational efficiency gains compared to prior approaches (\S\ref{sec:eff-gains-comparison}).
+We conduct experiments across 9 diverse tasks and 5 distinct models, spanning a wide variety of in-context learning settings and an open-ended, multi-token question answering task.
+Our framework guarantees safety on model outputs relative to zero-shot while simultaneously achieving a greater than 50\% speedup in comparison to previous approaches across all tasks.
+Overall, to the best of our knowledge, this is the first work to establish a principled framework controlling the risk of potentially harmful user-provided context, while simultaneously leveraging dynamic early exit mechanisms to achieve performance and computational efficiency gains with helpful context.